Using SDK

 When you unfold Ad Surfaces List or Branded Object List, you will see list of ads that you have added trough the portal.
 Information about them are displayed on their respective cards.

-Once you have chosen surface or branded object you want to place, for Ad Surfaces select type you want to place and simply click Create Ad Surface, or click Create Branded Object Placement button.
+Once you have chosen surface or branded object you want to place, for Ad Surfaces select type you want to place and simply click Add to scene.
 Actor will be placed in the scene.

 Once the any type of Ad Surface has been placed in the scene you can rescale it and place it in a position you would like it to be.
 You can group surfaces, parent them or ad them as an child actors in scene.